Solicitors in Sligo, Dublin, Boyle, Ballina, Galway & Limerick

 Winner Medical Negligence Law Firm of the Year, Irish Law Awards 2021

 Medical negligence (also referred to as medical malpractice/medical misadventure) is professional negligence by act or omission by a health care provider in which care provided deviates from accepted standards of practice in the medical community and causes injury or death to the patient, with most cases involving medical error.

 Our Medical Negligence Team

-Our experienced legal team of medical negligence solicitors in Sligo, Boyle, Dublin, Ballina and Galway, headed by Roger Murray, represents victims of medical negligence* and malpractice on a nationwide basis.
+Our experienced legal team of medical negligence solicitors in Sligo, Boyle, Dublin, Ballina, Galway and Limerick, jointly headed by Roger Murray and Niamh Ní Mhurchú, represents victims of medical negligence* and malpractice on a nationwide basis.
 We have won many medical neglect landmark cases and have a national reputation for courageously challenging the medical establishment in Ireland.